-Even though advertising and marketing is moving online, there is still a need to combine the offline data with online data and attribute and track users across offline and online sources.
+Even though advertising and marketing is moving online, there is still a need to combine offline data with online data and attribute and track users across offline and online sources.

 For example, it’s important for advertisers to know whether a billboard ad resulted in a website visit or online conversion.

-Other examples of offline channels include:
+Examples of offline channels include:

 - Direct mail